 Hospital insurance, sometimes called Part A, covers inpatient hospital care and certain follow-up care.
 You already paid for it as part of your Social Security taxes while you were working.

 - Prescription drug coverage, sometimes called Part D, pays for prescription drugs.
-Prescription drug coverage is optional, and you must pay monthly premiums.
-However, you also may be able to get extra help paying the monthly premiums, annual deductible and
+Prescription drug coverage is optional and you must pay monthly premiums.
+However, you also may be able to get extra help paying the monthly premiums, annual deductible, and prescription co-payments.

 If you are already getting Social Security benefits when you turn 65, your Medicare (Part A) starts automatically.
 If you are not getting Social Security, you should sign up for Medicare close to your 65th birthday, even if you aren't ready to retire.